Business Buyer's Guide

 How Pest Control Businesses Make Money

-- Commercial contractsRestaurants, property managers, food facilities
+- Commercial contractsRestaurants, property managers, HOAs

-- One-time / specialty (wildlife, bedbugs)Premium trip charges; price-insensitive demand
+- One-time & specialty (wildlife, mosquito)$250–$300 trip charges typical

 What You're Actually Buying